KOTORCommunityPatches/K1_Community_Patch/README.md

 * Gaps in the Leviathan Prison Block walkmesh allowed targeting (and shooting) certain enemies through walls [ISSUE #132](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/132)
 * Generic droids incorrectly used the Bantha soundset (Reported by ebmar) [ISSUE #159](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/159)
 * Giving Freyyr the sword blade in the Shadowlands didn't remove it from the inventory (Reported by ebmar) [ISSUE #43](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/43)
+* Giving Uthar's datapad to Adrenas in the Korriban Academy had some problems, possibly not removing it from the player's inventory [ISSUE #162](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/162)
 * Griff's conversation in the Sandpeople enclave had a few facing issues [ISSUE #116](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/116)
 * Handon and Rickard wear the same outfit [ISSUE #52](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/52)
 * Handon is implied to be overweight and was likely meant to use the fat commoner appearance [ISSUE #52](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/52)